waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Impassable Tiles:** Tiles that appear as solid walls, furniture, or other solid objects are generally impassable and act as barriers to movement.
 - **Pokemon Mansion 1F (Eastern Section):** After flipping the main switch at (3, 6), a new set of gates at (25, 14) and (26, 14) became reachable, suggesting a second switch in this area controls them.
 - **Pokemon Mansion 1F (Eastern Section):** After flipping the main switch at (3, 6), a new set of gates at (25, 14) and (26, 14) became reachable, suggesting a second switch in this area controls them.
 Path west became blocked, confirming the alternating door mechanic.
+- **Pokemon Mansion 1F (Eastern Gates):** Confirmed that the gates at (25, 14) and (26, 14) cannot be opened by direct interaction (pressing 'A').
+This supports the hypothesis that a second, undiscovered switch controls them.